Aberdeenshire Cricket Club: 1st XI players

+Badge and Colours

+In 1893/4 Aberdeenshire CC employed the services of future England Test cricketer Schofield Haigh.

+Haigh joined the Aberdeen team from Yorkshire where he played his First Class cricket.

+The importance of this signing was shown by ACC’s much debated agreement of club colours which had previously not been set.

+As Yorkshires traditional colours were set as blue and yellow the club decided that from that point and ever since our colours have been, Cambridge Blue, Oxford Blue and Yellow.

+We are very proud of our history and we wished to promote our colours which were laid down by our forefathers in the form of our present day playing attire.

 Home ground

 Mannofield Park in the Mannofield district of Aberdeen, Scotland is the regular home of the Scotland national cricket team and Aberdeenshire Cricket Club.
 It is also known as Citylets Mannofield for international fixtures.

 The ground has also played host to 12 One Day Internationals, the first of which came in the 2008 Associates Tri-Series in Scotland when Ireland played New Zealand.
 The last One Day International to date came in May 2014 when Scotland lost to England.

+The current Groundsman of Aberdeenshire CC is Calum Graeme Howard of Huntly, Aberdeenshire.